Trusted Albuquerque, NM Probation Violations Defense Attorney

 Yes, you do lose many of the constitutional rights you would enjoy if you were not on probation.
 You don’t necessarily have the right to face witnesses against you, such as your probation officer, for example.

 No, you can’t.
-If you are apprehended, your probation can still be revoked even though the probation period has already expired, and you can be incarcerated as a result.
+If you are apprehended, your probation can still be revoked even though the period has already expired, and you can be incarcerated as a result.

 Are the terms of probation different for a DWI conviction?

 Yes.
-Normally, if you successfully completed, say, six months of a one-year probation before your probation was revoked, you would receive credit for six months “time served.”
+Normally, if you successfully completed, say, six months of a one-year probation before it was revoked, you would receive credit for six months “time served.”
 If you are on probation for DWI, however, you will receive no such credit and you might have to serve the entire year of incarceration.

 I am from out of state.
 Can I complete my probation in my home state?